Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Conclusion

 \section{Conclusion}

-In this paper, we examined whether a range of LLMs (both commercial and open‑source) replicate human behavior in OM lab experiments from the large‑scale replication study by \cite{DavisFlickerHyndmanKatokKepplerLeiderLongTong23}.
-We used two complementary criteria.
-First, we compared hypothesis‑test outcomes to assess whether LLM‑generated data reproduce the original studies’ behavioral effects with statistical significance.
-Second, we measured distributional alignment using Wasserstein distances between LLM and human responses.
-Together, these criteria separate superficial agreement on summary statistics from alignment with the full distribution of human behavior.
+In this paper, we examine whether a range of proprietary and open-source LLMs can replicate human behavior in OM lab experiments from the large-scale replication study of \citet{DavisFlickerHyndmanKatokKepplerLeiderLongTong23}.
+We evaluate behavioral fidelity using two complementary criteria.
+First, we compare hypothesis-test outcomes to assess whether LLM-generated data reproduce the original behavioral effects with statistical significance.
+Second, we measure distributional alignment using Wasserstein distances between LLM and human responses.
+Together, these criteria distinguish agreement on selected summary effects from alignment with the full distribution of human behavior.

-The results are mixed.
-LLMs generally replicate hypothesis-test outcomes, indicating they can capture human decision biases and bounded rationality, consistent with recent findings \citep{ChenKirshnerOvchinnikovAndiappanJenkin25}.
-However, their sampled responses typically diverge from human data at the distribution level.
-This gap appears in both open-source models and strong commercial systems such as GPT‑4.
+Our findings are mixed.
+LLMs often replicate hypothesis-test outcomes, suggesting that they can capture some behavioral regularities, decision biases, and forms of bounded rationality, consistent with recent evidence \citep{ChenKirshnerOvchinnikovAndiappanJenkin25}.
+However, their generated responses frequently diverge from human data at the distributional level.
+This gap appears across both open-source models and strong proprietary systems such as GPT-4.

-These findings have direct implications for OM research.
-On the one hand, LLMs’ ability to mimic key behavioral patterns makes them useful for rapidly prototyping theories and testing ideas.
-On the other hand, caution is warranted when the distribution of simulated behavior matters.
-In applications such as evaluating service systems or designing operational policies, performance depends on the full distribution of human responses, not just average tendencies or hypothesis-level effects.
-In such settings, relying solely on current LLMs is insufficient and could be misleading.

-We evaluated two lightweight strategies to reduce distributional misalignment: CoT prompting and hyperparameter tuning.
-Neither requires collecting large datasets or retraining models.
-While not a complete fix, both approaches meaningfully reduce the Wasserstein distance between LLM and human responses.
-With careful tuning of temperature and sampling methods, smaller models can match larger ones, and open-source models can sometimes outperform commercial systems in distributional alignment---an advantage in resource-constrained settings.
+We also evaluate two lightweight strategies for reducing distributional misalignment: CoT prompting and hyperparameter tuning.
+Neither requires large new datasets or model retraining.
+Although neither fully eliminates the gap, both can meaningfully reduce Wasserstein distances between LLM and human responses. { CoT prompting often mitigates mean mismatch, and our analysis suggests that operational and strategic reasoning stages can help move LLM decisions closer to human behavior.} Hyperparameter tuning can also improve alignment; with appropriate temperature and sampling settings, smaller or open-source models can sometimes match or outperform larger proprietary systems in distributional fidelity.